melmatx/wander.ly/README.md

 # 🌍 Wander.ly: Get Rewarded For Every Step You Take

 Wander.ly is a revolutionary mobile app designed to address critical health, business, and environmental challenges in the Philippines 🇵🇭.
-By merging mobile health tech with blockchain technology (ICP), Wander.ly creates a motivational ecosystem that encourages physical activity, supports local businesses, and promotes eco-friendly transportation in the local scene.
+By merging mobile health tech with blockchain technology (ICP), Wander.ly creates a motivational ecosystem that encourages physical activity, supports local businesses, and promotes eco-friendly transportation in the local community.
 Users are rewarded for meeting walking goals, participating in local business airdrops, and reducing their carbon footprint.

 [Check out the landing page!](https://mc6mb-riaaa-aaaan-qmafa-cai.icp0.io/)